"Detect" API Responses

-This is an example Detection API response (with line breaks to make it readable) containing all detection data fields for the request given in the example request.
-(It contains line breaks and indents for easier reading.)
+This is an example Detection API response containing all detection data fields for the request given in the example request.
+It includes all the advanced fields that are included on Pro and Enterprise tier requests, Basic and Standard request/responses won't have all of this data.
+(The response contains line breaks and indents for easier reading.)

 The first three fields you can see in the response are known as the "simple" fields; they provide simple to use fields in the response, which give a detailed and clear description of the software, operating system, (and possibly platform) that your visitor is using.

 The strings in these fields are constructed depending on what has been detected about your user, from all the other various detailed information.
-For example, we have the itemized list of software, version, operating system, and so on, below - but here we've put it all together for you to easily show a very readable output; it's the same one we use on the user-friendly homepage of whatismybrowser.com.
+For example, we have the itemized list of software, version, operating system, and so on in the other API response fields - but here we've put it all together for you to easily show a very readable output; it's the same one we use on the user-friendly homepage of whatismybrowser.com.

 These fields describe what we have been able to detect about the software that is making requests to your site.
-We use the term "software" as a broad, generic term to cover all types of browsing agents, from Web Browsers, Bots, Scrapers, Applications, and so on.
+We use the term "software" as a broad term to cover all types of browsing agents, from Web Browsers, Bots, Scrapers, Applications, and so on.

-The version number is given twice: The major version as an integer, in the software_version field, and again in the software_version_full field.
+The version number is given twice: The major version in the software_version field, and again in the software_version_full field.

 This makes it very easy if you just want to grab the major version number and use it in your system; you don't have to interpret the full version list and grab the first element, you can just refer to the software_version field.
 But if you need the full version number, you can reference the list that contains all the fragments in it.
 Each fragment is technically a string, because some software may have letters in their version numbers.